untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 You can later create additional images of course, for instance to test a new release.

+Note that you can mount the resulting qcow2 image, to copy files or chroot into:

+  mount -t ext4 -o loop,offset=$((2048*512)) ~/images/stretch-untangle.qcow2 /mnt

+Make sure you umount before running a qemu instance based on that disk image, otherwise you're guaranteed to encounter data corruption.

 2. build a kernel image and associated modules
 ----------------------------------------------